-The project will provide guidance and concrete support to universities, FabLabs, schools and the surrounding communities to participate in successful, high-quality CS projects.
-As part of our trials, we will initiate approximately 100 CS projects.
-In the long run, the project team will create new methods and materials for broader engagement and quality improvement in CS.
+The project provides guidance and concrete support to universities, FabLabs, schools and the surrounding communities to participate in successful, high quality CS projects.

 0 Introduction

 Citizen Science (CS) has raised a lot of attention in the last years.
 Its main goal is to involve citizens in different types of science projects, in particular to 1) improve engagement, 2) to increase research capacities, e.g. by shared data collection and 3) use as an educational tool, in particular in the STEM field.
 However, there are many challenges regarding individual competencies and skills mismatches.
 For example, lack of technological or methodological skills of the participants, data handling (e.g. collection, analysis and interpretation, critical reflection) is a specialists' skill, hesistance of teachers to incorporate CS due to the lack of skills and lack of awareness on what Citizen Science is.